gh-saad/notebook/assembly.md

 # Basic Structure:
     dosseg (Format)
-    .model small (Use to take space i RAM) [small, medium, compate, large, huge, directive] .stack 100h (Use when we need to use the occupide register we can push that value to the stack string revirce) .data (Define variable after that)
+    .model small (Use to take space i RAM) [small, medium, compate, large, huge, directive] .stack 100h (Use when we need to use the occupied register we can push that value to the stack string revirce) .data (Define variable after that)

     .code (after main coding start)